“Standard” Parenting Orders Regard Badmouthing as Parental Alienation

 “Demeaning, disparaging, or questioning the judgment of, the other parent, his/her significant other, or members of his/her household or immediate family, to the children or in the children’s presence,

 Attempting to control, dissuade, or influence negatively the children’s activities during the other parent’s time, or criticizing those activities to the children.”

 If a parent breaks these orders and continually badmouths the other, the aggrieved parent could conceivably ask the court to hold the first in contempt, assuming the conduct could be proven (courts are not going to have kids testify to what the other parent told them, so the disparagement really would have to be public).

 If the conduct is pervasive enough, it could be considered parental alienation, and result in even stronger measures, including changing the parenting schedule.
 It’s hard to conceive of lofty free speech arguments prevailing in a Colorado domestic relations court.

 Massachusetts Rejects Non-Disparagement Clause

 A new case from the Supreme Court of Massachusetts could call the ordinary “no badmouthing” orders into question on free speech grounds.
 First, it is important to note that a case from Massachusetts does not bind Colorado Courts.
-However, cases from other states often give clues to the ways judges (who, no matter where live, often read the same legal journals and articles) think.
+However, cases from other states often give clues to the ways family law judges (who, no matter where they live, often read the same legal journals and articles) think.
 Therefore, the Massachusetts case may be a harbinger of things to come to Colorado.

 “6.
 Neither party shall disparage the other — nor permit any third party to do so — especially when within hearing range of the child.